gounthar/learning-2024-devops/docs/src/shell/README.md

 ```

 Why would we need to make all script executable?
 You're maybe working with a Windows machine and you need to make the script executable before running it.
 The permissions in Windows aren't the same as in Unix-based systems, so you need to set the executable permission explicitly.
-You could do it through git though, but it's a bit more complicated.
+You can do it through `git` though, but it's a bit more complicated.
 Git has a feature called Git attributes that allows you to define attributes on a per-path basis.
 You can use this feature to change the file permissions of specific files in your repository.

 To make a file executable in Git, you need to use the `update-index` command with the `--chmod=+x` option.
 Here's how you can do it: